See the change log at the end for a complete revision history.

 If you are new to uBO and content filtering, you should not enable this option.
 Not enabling it will sometimes provide a visual indication when something is blocked in a webpage in the form of an empty space.

 This option should not be enabled if you are using uMatrix to handle dynamic filtering.
-If you are following the The Firefox Privacy Guide For Dummies! and not using uMatrix, then it may be enabled only after reading the Advanced user features section of the uBO wiki.
+If you are following the The Firefox Privacy Guide For Dummies! and not using uMatrix, or otherwise using uBlock on its own, then it may be enabled only after reading the Advanced user features section of the uBO wiki.

 <noscript> HTML tags.
-The problem with the latter is that some page elements that might have been displayed had the
+The problem with this is that some page elements that might have been displayed had the

 yes.
-Although there is no guarantee, uBO will attempt to delay network requests until it is fully loaded.
-This is useful if you exit Firefox with open tabs and have it set to restore your previous tabs on restart.
-If you are following The Firefox Privacy Guide For Dummies!, return to the Dashboard and disable the 'I am an advanced user' option.
+Although there is no guarantee, when you start Firefox uBO will attempt to delay network requests until it is fully loaded.
+This is most useful if you exit Firefox with open tabs and have it set to restore your previous tabs on restart.
+If you are following one of my Firefox guides, don't forget to return to the Dashboard and disable the 'I am an advanced user' option.

 'Filter Lists' tab settings